Canon RF lens mount

 The Canon RF lens mount is an interchangeable-lens mount developed by Canon for its full-frame mirrorless interchangeable-lens cameras, and featured first by the EOS R, followed by the EOS RP.
 The RF mount was announced in September 2018.
 In May 2022, Canon announced APS-C EOS R cameras (the EOS R10 and EOS R7) and RF-S lenses designed for these cameras.

 The RF mount allows for the use of Canon EF and EF-S mount lenses using one of three Canon-made lens adapters.
 When an RF-S or EF-S lens is attached, however, the camera will only function as an APS-C camera, not a full-frame camera.

+The "RF" retroactively stands for "Re-Imagined Focus".

 Details

 Canon full-frame cameras have used the EF lens mount since 1987.
 In comparison with that mount, the RF mount's inner diameter is the same at 54 mm.
 The RF mount's flange focal distance at 20 mm is much shorter than that of the Canon EF and EF-S mounts at 44 mm.
 The EF-M mount has a flange focal distance of 18 mm.

 An EF-EOS R lens adapter enables Canon EF, EF-S, TS-E and MP-E lenses to be used on cameras that have the RF mount.
 The three adapters have differing features: